Best Cloud games coming in 2020: Cyberpunk 2077, Doom Eternal, Marvel’s Avengers – Stadia, Project xCloud & more

 Xbox Project xCloud

-Xbox Project Scarlett has taken many of the headlines surrounding Xbox this year, as it pertains to their next gen console, but Project xCloud is perhaps the biggest news.
+Xbox Series X took many of the headlines surrounding Xbox in 2019, as it pertains to their next gen console, but Project xCloud was perhaps a grander statement.

 Cloud gaming truly seems to be the future of gaming, and Project xCloud presents the best glimpse of that.
 It allows users to game-on-the-go on their android device or Windows tablet.
 All you need is an Xbox controller.